and-jonas/sympathique-wheat/README.md

 > ETH Zürich

 ## Installation
 All the necessary libraries and their dependencies can be installed with `conda env create -f env.yml`.
-This creates a new conda environment named wheat-segmentation-models.
+This creates a new conda environment named xx. coming soon

 ## Data
 Data sets are available via the ETH Zürich publications and research data repository: